13 May 2021

 Our modern world is built on technology, from the homes we live in, to the cars we drive.
 Digital innovations in construction, manufacturing, engineering and our environment have transformed everything around us.
 Cyber and digital tech skills could see you working in green energy and conservation to tackle climate change.
 You could be developing ‘smart factories’ that use artificial intelligence to improve the supply chain.
 Or you may be designing new cars with latest assisted driving and car repair diagnostics technology to improve safety.

 These innovations are now filtering down the supply chain and reaching consumers.
 Smart technology in now the norm in our homes, solar panels are built into new build houses, and more affordable electric cars are hitting the market.
 At Coleg Gwent, we feel it’s important that learners experience this first-hand at college to prepare you for the world of work.
 So, we’ve invested in technology to enhance your learning.
-We even have a brand-new Tesla car in our Engineering and Automotive department!
+We even have a brand-new Tesla car in our Automotive department!

 Technology is always advancing with new developments and breakthroughs.
 This means that digital and cyber skills are sought-after in the workplace in every sector… especially if you’ve trained using industry-standard facilities and the latest equipment, like learners at Coleg Gwent.

 To keep up with this fast-paced sector, Coleg Gwent is proud to be a Cyber First Gold College and strives to offer learners the most up-to-date facilities.
 This includes fully-equipped IT suites, and access to the latest hardware and software to develop your IT skills and partnerships with leading employers – Admiral, Fujitsu and Thales – as part of Cyber College Cymru, working to shape the curriculum.
 So, Coleg Gwent’s IT courses develop your skills to meet the evolving needs of the sector, setting you up for success!